What is Narcissistic Personality Disorder?

 If you find yourself in constant disagreement with such an individual, it may be helpful to define some limits or taboos in your interaction with them.
 This need not be verbally communicated; simple internal guidelines or limits to spheres of discussion or debate may be just as effective.

-If you feel controlled or overly manipulated by a narcisistic person,do not try to argue or reason with them.
+If you feel controlled or overly manipulated by a narcissistic person,do not try to argue or reason with them.

 4. Avoid Conflict

 Do not, for your safety and theirs, look for resolution through conflict with a person with severe pathological narcissism.
 Such types have a well documented obliterative response to rage – you will conform to their world view or be obliterated from it – usually through cutting off of all ties.
-Do not look to win or convince a NPD patient, as this is counter to their world-view.
+Do not look to win or convince a patient with narcissistic personality disorder, as this is counter to their world-view.
 The possibility for physical violence is not common, but should not be disregarded.

 5. Gain More Understanding

 The cause of excessive Narcissism often stems back to parental issues for the individual, for instance having a narcissistic or overly controlling dominant family member.
 For this reason, it is important that the children of a narcissistic parent be taught skills such as listening to, considering, and understanding the opinions and perspectives of others.
 Asking questions during conversation is a basic, important example of such an education.